neronatac/DragonCrack/README.md

 ### V2 - Fully pipelined
 21 workers are implemented with 41.7 MHz clock.
 DES are now fully pipelined.

+### V3 - Separated clock for DES
+Still 21 workers, but working with a separated clock at 100 MHz.

 ## Requirements